Sociotropy: Self-control

 Sociotropic individuals react differently when faced with situations that involve self-control.
 Sociotropic individuals consume more food, or try to match a peer's eating habits when they believe doing so makes the peer more comfortable.
 This is often hypothesized as being a result of the individual attempting to achieve social approval and avoid social rejection.
 The social pressure and dependence can cause a loss of self-control in an individual, especially if they are unaware of their desire for social acceptance.

 Depression

 Much research on sociotropy focuses on links between personality and the risk for depression.
 People who are very dependent are classified as sociotropic individuals, and are more prone to depression as they seek to sustain their low self-esteem by establishing secure interpersonal relationships.
 Sociotropic individuals are heavily invested into their relationships with other people and have higher desires for acceptance, support, understanding, and guidance—which is problematic when relationships fail.
 People who are sociotropic and going through failed relationships are likely to become depressed due to intensified feelings of abandonment and loss.
-Researchers have a hard time figuring out exactly how much personality affects risk for depression, as it is hard to isolate traits for research, though they conclude that a person can either be sociotropic or independent, but not both.
+Researchers have difficulty figuring out exactly how much personality affects risk for depression, as it is hard to isolate traits for research, though they conclude that a person can either be sociotropic or independent, but not both.